craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 ||              ||    **{dd}** Inserts the current day (2-digit day of the month).               |
 +---------------+--------------------------------------------------------------------------------+

-The 2 key properties are: the display template (:ref:`newIa-content-view-templates`) which is the HTML template that renders the final Web page; the content inheritance (:ref:`newIa-content-inheritance`) which determines how this content type will inherit from parent XML files in the system.
+The 2 key properties are: the display template (:ref:`content-view-templates`) which is the HTML template that renders the final Web page; the content inheritance (:ref:`content-inheritance`) which determines how this content type will inherit from parent XML files in the system.

-.. _newIa-content-creation-permissions-section:
+.. _content-creation-permissions-section:

 Content Creation Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^